Posted by Idaho Youth Ranch on Oct 5, 2019 12:00:00 AM

 What is domestic violence?

-Domestic violence and abuse can take many forms besides physical bodily harm.
+Domestic abuse can take many forms besides physical bodily harm.
 It can include actions or threats of action intended to influence or control another person’s behavior by intimidating, humiliating, isolating, frightening, coercing, blaming, or injuring them.

 While there is no way to predict an abusive partner’s behavior, the following factors are warning signs of a potentially dangerous relationship: